pivotal-cf/pivotal-ui/docs/GetStarted.md

 - Cross-browser and responsive issues are handled.

 **However, you'll need to know a few more technologies.
-If you don't know what React, Babel or a transpiler is, follow the links below and then return.**
+If you don't know what React, Babel or a transpiler is, review the links below.**

 - [React Overview](http://facebook.github.io/react/)
 - [Babel](https://babeljs.io/)